chengly70/OB/RateModel/README.md

 Similar scripts for models applied to awake data (Bolding&Franks 2018): call_mcAwake.m -- main function to get model results, calls mc_RateAwk.m; other Mat-files (frt2_[].mat these are LARGE 10,000 values, email me for a copy) are from running model & saving results.

  Experimental data from Bolding&Franks saved in mat file: expD_awake_EB.mat to calculate errors of model with data.
-Scripts to process model results and errors with awake data, generate plots in paper: calc_ErrsPSTH.m -- calc errors of PSTH model with data, save results needed for calc_ErrsVarCov.m calc_ErrsVarCov.m -- calc errors of Var & Cov with data, generates plots and numbers for paper
+Scripts to process model results and errors with awake data, generate plots in paper:

+calc_ErrsPSTH.m -- calc errors of PSTH model with data, save results needed for calc_ErrsVarCov.m

+calc_ErrsVarCov.m -- calc errors of Var & Cov with data, generates plots and numbers for paper (Figure 6)

+These scripts are almost exactly what was used for anesthetized model results (Figures 2, 3)